welteki/docs.actuated.dev/docs/expose-agent.md

 Then note down the tunnel's wss:// URL and token.

-Then run a HTTPS client to expose your agent, using the unique agent domain, run the inlets-pro client on the Actuated Hosts:
+Then run a HTTPS client to expose your agent, using the unique agent domain, run the inlets-pro client on the Actuated Servers:

 ```bash
 export AGENT_DOMAIN1=agent1.example.com